Services

 • Shared code and tenantspecific concerns are too tightly coupled.

-• Quick check: map which concerns are global, tenantspecific, or currently ambiguous across routing, config, and content.
+• Map which concerns are global, tenantspecific, or ambiguous across routing, configuration, and content.

 • Which concerns are shared globally and which should be tenantspecific.